 Why not use this moment to find wind turbine technician training in your area?
 All you need is your zip code to perform a quick search for nearby programs!

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, website last visited on March 4, 2016.
+* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, website last visited on December 20, 2017.

 ** American Wind Energy Association, website last visited on September 15, 2017.